Final report for LNE22-451R

 Goranson Farm-

 The 2022 block of annual ryegrass and crimson clover (60%:40%) seeded at 25lb/A broadcasted and incorporated over whole blocks of sweet corn was very successful.
 The other half of that succession of corn was not cover cropped until after harvest.
-Winter Rye was seeded on that half of the field until October 20th, and was barely germinated (about 1" of growth) before winter dormancy.
+Winter Rye was seeded on that half of the field on October 20th, and was barely germinated (about 1" of growth) before winter dormancy.
 The interseeded half had a lush stand of mostly crimson clover with some annual ryegrass.

 The cabbage trial at this farm had mixed results.
 Due to the size of the cabbage at harvest, and the amount of crop residue left on the soil surface at harvest, the cover crop was largely smothered going into the winter.
 Any exposed areas were well covered by cover crop, however that was a small percent of the total area in that field.